 In this post, I’ll share the 26 most essential WordPress settings you need to do after installing it.

 You can do these settings from your WordPress dashboard.
 The URL of your WordPress dashboard is typically Yourdomain.com/wp-admin/.
 Type the URL in your browser’s address bar and hit enter.
 Now let’s begin WordPress settings…

 1. Change Username

 After installing WordPress the first thing to do is to change your WordPress username.
-By default it is set to admin which is vulnerable for your WordPress security.
-So immediately persinalize it as you want.
+By default, it is set to admin which is vulnerable for your WordPress security.
+So immediately personalize it as you want.